Three-velocity coalescing ballistic annihilation: Introduction

 Our first step is deriving the identity

 in \thref{prop:q} for an explicit function $g$.
-To obtain the identity we partition $q$ in terms of the velocity assigned to $\b_1$:
+To obtain the identity we partition $q$ in terms of the velocity assigned to $\b_1$.
+Recall that all events below are restricted to the one-sided process on $(0,\infty)$:

 In \thref{lem:partition}, each of these three terms is expanded into a formula involving the parameters.
-These formulas are derived by further partitioning on the type of particle that destroys $\b_1$ and then observing some sort of self-similarity.
-For example, if $A=\{\B_1 \lrl \L_j\}$ occurs, then the configuration of particles in $(x_j,\infty)$ is independent of $A$.
-Thus, the probability the origin is visited at least once more is again equal to $q$.
+These formulas are derived by further partitioning on the type of particle that destroys $\b_1$ and then observing some form of renewal.
+For example, the interdistances and types of particles started in $(x_j,\infty)$ are conditionally independent of the event $(\B_1 \lrl \L_j)$.
+Thus, the probability the origin is visited at least once is again equal to $q$.

 While in the same spirit as the proof of \cite[Proposition 5]{HST}, where the identity $q = 1- p( 1+q -q^2 -q^3)$ is derived, the coalescing case is more complicated.
-An important tools is a mass transport principle (\thref{prop:mtp}) derived from translation invariance.
+An important tool is a mass transport principle (\thref{prop:mtp}) derived from translation invariance.
 The use of the mass transport principle is inspired by what was done in \cite{JL}.
 Note that Haslegrave and Tournier \cite{HT} also found an application of the mass transport principle for computing a moment generating function associated to BA.

 The identity at \eqref{eq:id} implies that $q$ is either equal to $1$ or a root of $g$.
 Let $p_*$ be the claimed value of $p_c$ in \thref{thm:sc}.
 It is straightforward to prove that the roots of $g$ fall outside of $[0,1]$ for $p \in [0, p_*)$, and so $q=1$ on that interval.
 Moreover, at $p=p_*$ the only positive root of $g$ is equal to $1$.
 So we additionally have $q(p_*)=1$.
 Recall that there is no known direct proof that $q$ is continuous.
 On the interval $p\in(p_*,1)$, we cannot easily rule out the possibility that $q$ jumps between $1$ and a root of $g$.
 To rule out this pathology, we generalize an approach from \cite{HST} and prove that the set $I=\{ p\in (p_*,1) \colon q(p) <1\}$ is both open and closed in the subspace topology on $(p_*,1)$.
 These observations along with the fact that $I$ is nonempty (\thref{lem:pc+}) imply that $I = (p_*,1)$ and thus $q$ must be equal to the unique positive root of $g$ on this interval.